sxxfuture/filfi/README.md

 - By creating a collateralized lending marketplace, allowing anyone to join the marketplace without permission and free aggregation
 - Supports both autonomous pricing and market pricing mechanisms to accommodate various lending scenarios.
 - Maximize automated clearing through smart contracts based on the FIP-0044 proposal
-- Enables cross-chain asset lending through cooperation with cross-chain projects in the Fil ecosystem
+- Enables cross-chain asset lending through cooperation with cross-chain projects in the FIL ecosystem

 ## Actors

 ### Borrower
-- A party that provides fil liquidity, which anyone can join freely without permission.
+- A party that provides FIL liquidity, which anyone can join freely without permission.
 - Receives revenue by lending fil.
 (Can be extended to support other on-chain assets of Filecoin)
 - Lending can be: 1. directional lending, 2. fixed price lending 3. interest-bearing savings
 - When the lender defaults, the smart contract automatically liquidates the collateral and repays the borrower's assets.

 ### Lender
-  - The party borrowing from fil obtains liquid fil by pledging node assets.
+  - The party borrowing from FIL obtains liquid FIL by pledging node assets.
   - Assets that can be pledged by a node include
     - Pledged coins
     - Future earnings (liquid portion and locked portion)